peronczyk/PLON/docs/Scripts/Reveal.md

 * `debug` - Debug mode.
 Default: `0`.
 * `selector` - "data-xxx" selector that defines class name to be added to the element, eg.: `data-reveal="js-Reveal--left"`.
 Default: `data-reveal`.
 * `defaultClassName` - Class name added to all elements that will be revealed.
 Default: `js-Reveal`.
 * `noTransitionClassName` - Class name thar turns CSS animations off.
-Default: `u-noTransition`.
+Default: `u-NoTransition`.
 * `diff` -  How many pixels need to be scrolled after element will show.
 Default: `300`.

 ## ToDo